Edge-Minimum Saturated k-Planar Drawings: Lower Bounds and Filled Drawings

 Throughout this section, let $\Gamma$ be an arbitrary monotone drawing style; not necessarily $k$-planar or defined by any of the restrictions in \cref{sec:prelim}.
 Recall that $\Gamma$ is monotone if it is closed under the removal of vertices and/or edges.

-\begin{definition} A drawing $D$ is \emph{filled} if any two vertices that are incident to the same cell $c$ of $D$ are connected by an uncrossed edge that lies completely in the boundary of $c$. \end{definition}
+\begin{definition} A drawing $D$ is \emph{filled} if any two distinct vertices that are incident to the same cell $c$ of $D$ are connected by an uncrossed edge that lies completely in the boundary of $c$. \end{definition}

 For example, the filled crossing-free homotopy-free drawings are exactly the planar drawings of loopless multigraphs with every face bounded by three edges.
 Using Euler's formula, such drawings on $n \geq 3$ vertices have exactly $m = 3n-6$ edges.
 In this section we derive lower bounds on the number of edges in $n$-vertex filled drawings in drawing style $\Gamma$.
 Another important example of filled drawings are those in which every cell has at most one incident vertex.
 Note that every cell in a filled drawing has at most three incident vertices.
 Generally, for a drawing $D$ we use the following notation:

 For a drawing $D$, let $G$ be its graph and $P$ be its planarization.
 A \emph{component} of $D$ is a connected component of $P$.
 A \emph{cut-vertex} of $D$ is a cut-vertex of $G$ that is also a cut-vertex of $P$.
-And finally, $D$ is \emph{essentially $2$-connected} if it has at least one edge and no cut-vertex.
-So, a drawing is essentially $2$-connected if and only if one component has at least one edge, all other components are isolated vertices and along the boundary of each cell each vertex appears at most once.
+And finally, $D$ is \emph{essentially $2$-connected} if one component has at least one edge, all other components are isolated vertices and along the boundary of each cell each vertex appears at most once (that is, $D$ has no cut-vertex).
 This means that for each simple closed curve that intersects $D$ in exactly one vertex or not at all, either the interior or the exterior contains no edges from $D$.